 “They still in shock.
 But everyone has been so helpful.”

-The elder Mr. Flagg worked for many years at the former Veterans Administration hospital, which later became Sunmount.
+The elder Mr. Flagg worked for many years at the former Veteran's Administration hospital that later became Sunmount.
 He stayed on when the facility was switched over to the State Office for People With Developmental Disabilities, Gene said.